 The documentary was released at the Atterbury Theatre in Pretoria on 21 April.
 Helping Hand believes that donations should rather be given to trustworthy organizations who are committed to helping the poor.
 The organization urges the public not to give money to beggars as the money only feeds the beggar’s addiction.
 Helping Hand’s study showed that the majority of beggars need specialised help to treat their addiction.

-For more information on this association, please contact Hugo Vermeulen at 012 644 4390 or send an email to [email protected].
+For more information about the #geeREG campaign, please contact Lizelle Joubert, project leader at Helping Hand on 012 644 4390 of send an email to [email protected]